Foreign buyers back Bankia as Spain mulls stake sale

 Yet that has not put investors off from flocking to Bankia in recent months, even though it will not pay dividends until 2015 and it trades at around 1.3 times its book value, according to analyst estimates, above the average among Spanish banks.

-BlackRock (BLK.N), Henderson HGGH.L and Amundi Asset Management are among its top 10 investors, according to Thomson Reuters data.
+BlackRock, Henderson and Amundi Asset Management are among its top 10 investors, according to Thomson Reuters data.

 The bank said international institutional investors owned nearly 9 percent of the stock in early December compared to 4.4 percent in last June.
 Domestic institutional investors’ holdings had stayed flat at about 4 percent.